 The different kinds of home doors come a variety of designs and finishes for a homeowner to choose from.
 These styles offer multiple options that complement the overall look of any home.

 This pattern consists of several square or rectangular patterns etched into the door.
 This is typically the most common design seen in homes, as the pattern itself is neutral.
 You can customize these doors with rounded slabs rather than rectangular ones as well.

 Characterized by several overlapping bars, this design is loved for the authentically rustic vibe it can give to a home.
 They can come in two basic styles: an “X” shape, which is considered the classic barn look, and a subtler “Z” shape.

 This design is highly decorative and usually comes in a set of double doors.
 Each door features frames around several, small window panels, which give adjacent rooms plenty of light.
 These doors are typically used as entryways to large, entertainment rooms or outdoor areas.

 Dutch-style doors are known for their split design.
 With the ability to open the top and bottom sections separately, these doors are commonly seen in kitchens or serving areas.
 They also function as baby or pet gates to block off areas that are unsafe.

 These doors have no decoration, though they’re easy to customize.
 They can be painted, stained, or coated in wallpaper to give a stylish flair to your home.

 If you require professionals to install one of these products, Bear Mountain Custom Painting has the people you need.
-Our trained professionals know how to use more than just a paint brush; we also offer door insulation services to those living in the Atlanta area.
+Our trained professionals know how to use more than just a paintbrush; we also offer door insulation and repair services in Cumming GA to those living in the Atlanta area.